clearcove/clearcove.ca-jekyll/_posts/2016-12-13-fully-refactored-rails-architecture.md

 permalink: /2016/12/fully-refactored-rails-architecture
 ---

-The linked article provides a very thorough walk through a fully refactored Rails app using the example of a running tracker.
+The linked article provides a very thorough walk-through of a fully refactored Rails app using the example of a running tracker.

 When would you want a fully refactored Rails app?
 I’ve written about this earlier in [How to change objects](http://rails-recipes.clearcove.ca/pages/how_to_change_objects.html).